Chocolate gingerbread biscuits – a chocolatey twist on classic gingerbread biscuits; they make great cut-outs for Christmas!

 Make Them Vegan:

 Because these biscuits don’t contain egg they are really easy to convert to vegan.
-Simply swap the butter for a dairy free margarine, or for coconut oil if you prefer.
+Simply swap the butter for a dairy free block margarine (NOT the spreadable kind in a tub), or for coconut oil if you prefer.
 I found that the vegan ones cooked slightly quicker than the non-vegan so do keep an eye on them.

 For the royal icing, you can use aquafaba (the liquid drained from a tin of chickpeas) instead of the egg white; just add it gradually until the icing reaches the correct consistency.